Skip to Content

 Finally, the biggest reason canned cocktails can get jammed up is because a lot of the RTD companies seem to want to tout a few of the key ingredients.
 This is well and good so long as the ingredients are really in there and properly described (that is, lime is not the same as lime flavor).
 The problem arises when you attempt to highlight the lime — without touting the other ingredients.
 In general, TTB does not want you to cherry pick and call out some important ingredients without calling out all.
 It can also be hard to understand what sorts of ingredients always need to be called out on labels (FD&C Yellow 5) and which almost never need to be called out (water, citric acid, sugar).

-If your spirits cocktail is in a can, you might have a few extra issues like what container sizes are allowed, state redemption labeling, and what to say instead of “bottled by.” All in all, there are lots of opportunities for a small disagreement to lead to massive delays.
+If your spirits cocktail is in a can, you might have a few extra issues like what container sizes are allowed, state redemption labeling, and what to say instead of "bottled by."
+All in all, there are lots of opportunities for a small disagreement to lead to massive delays.

 Headshot of Robert Lehrman